 - Hoarding Support services to help individuals regain control of their homes by providing support to reduce clutter and address hoarding behaviours

-To learn if virtual care is right for you, please use the tool below, have a conversation with your service provider about virtual care, or contact VHA’s office at 1-888-314-6622
+To learn if virtual care is right for you, please use our virtual care self-assessment tool below, have a conversation with your service provider about virtual care, or contact VHA’s office at 1-888-314-6622

 Frequently Asked Questions

 No, all your services may not be virtual.
 Depending on the nature of your care and what you are comfortable with, you may have a combination of in-home visits and virtual visits.

 If at any point you no longer want virtual care, you can always let your healthcare professional know